 1. Arizona is the Last of the Contiguous States to be Admitted to the Union

-When It was admitted to the union in February 14, 1912, Arizona became the 48th state and the last of contiguous states.
-Previously, Arizona was know as The Territory of Arizona from February 24, 1863 until February 14, 1912.
+When it was admitted to the union in February 14, 1912, Arizona became the 48th state and the last of contiguous states.
+Previously, Arizona was known as The Territory of Arizona from February 24, 1863 until February 14, 1912.
 The Territory of Arizona was created from western half of the New Mexico Territory during the American Civil War.

 2. Phoenix is the Largest Capital City by Population

 Phoenix is the capital and most populous city of Arizona.
 It’s also the largest capital city and fifth most populous city in the United States.
 We can also find that Phoenix is the only state capital in the United States that has more than one million population.